bigtelescope/MIPT-Computer-science-/Fourth task/README.md

-Hello
+Yo

-This program shows you a model of an almost ideal gas
+Here is a programm creating a model of ideal gas.
+There are many multicolored balls, and they impact each other quite funny.
+Just press left button of mouse then you'll get new one.